cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 }
 ```

 ICS-27 version 2 defines four acknowledgement data type, namely `icaExecutePacketSuccess`, `icaRegisterPacketSuccess`,`icaRegisterPacketError`, `icaExecutePacketError`.
-Each of them stores different values that are used in a different flows of the interchain account protocol.
+Each of them stores different values that are used in a different flow of the interchain account protocol.

 ```typescript
 // type icaPacketAcknowledgement = icaExecutePacketSuccess | icaRegisterPacketSuccess | icaRegisterPacketError | icaExecutePacketError;